 In the morning, we drove to a seaplane dock operated by Island Wings Air Service.
 Our pilot took off and flew us east over Revillagigedo Island and into Misty Fjords National Monument.
-Misty Fjords is incredibly beautiful, but it’s also remote, and can only be reached by sea or air.
+Misty Fjords is incredibly beautiful, but it’s also remote and can only be reached by sea or air.
 We flew over the monument’s lakes, fjords, and waterfalls, and landed on Punchbowl Lake.
-Taking from the water, we flew back to Ketchikan, and we grabbed lunch at 180 Tap House & Burger Bar.
+Taking off from the water, we flew back to Ketchikan and grabbed lunch at 180 Tap House & Burger Bar.

-Early the next morning, we boarded ferry on Alaska’s Marine Highway System.
-With routes stretching 3,500 miles from Bellingham, Washington to Unalaska in the Aleutian Islands.
+Early the next morning we boarded ferry on Alaska’s Marine Highway System.
+With routes stretching 3,500 miles from Bellingham, Washington to Unalaska in the Aleutian Islands, the AMHS connects isolated settlements along the Alaskan coast.
 Because of the islands and rugged terrain that dominate Alaska’s Inside Passage, the ferry is the only way to transport a car among many of the region’s towns.

 We boarded the boat early Friday morning, stopped briefly at Wrangell, Petersburg, Juneau, and Haines, arriving at our ultimate destination—Skagway—early Saturday afternoon.
 Along the way, we saw a humpack whale and miles and miles of beautiful coastline, and watched our boat impressively navigate the Wrangell Narrows.
 But if we did this trip again, I’d fly rather than take the ferry.
 The genuine Alaskan experience and the scenery weren’t worth losing a day and a half from our trip.

 Our guide, Ryan, drove us up the Klondike Highway to a point near White Pass at 3,292 feet of elevation.
-The we rode our bikes all the way back into town, past waterfalls and beautiful vistas.
-Along the way, Ryan told us about the history of the gold rush and the railroad that parallels the road.
+Then we rode our bikes all the way back into town, past waterfalls and beautiful vistas.
+Along the way Ryan told us about the history of the gold rush and the railroad that parallels the road.

 The next day, Lauren and I took a beautiful hike up to Lower Dewey Lake.
 We also visited the Klondike Gold Rush National Historical Park Visitor Center, which houses an informative museum about gold rush history.
 On the way out of town we visited the Gold Rush Cemetery, the site of the graves of legends like conman Soapy Smith and his killer, Frank Reid.
 Then we boarded a small plane for the short flight to Juneau.